YannisPapa/credit-risk-classification/README.md

 ### Purpose of the Analysis
 The purpose of this analysis was to evaluate Machine Learning Logistic Regression Model to predict the likelihood of a loan being classified as "high-risk" (1) or "healthy" (0).
 Accuracy in this context is critical for lenders looking to assess financial risks and make decisions about loan approvals.

-### Explanation of the Financial Information in the Data and Prediction Objective
+### Explanation of the Financial Information in the Data
 The dataset used for training the machine learning model contained the following financial features:

 * Loan Size (loan_size): The total amount of the loan requested by the borrower.
 Larger loan sizes may correlate with higher financial risk, especially if the borrower's income or financial stability cannot support repayment.